Webpack, Parcel, Babel, blah, blah. . .why do I need a module bundler?

 Then we need to configure them.
 A loader needs two properties to work:

-• The test property identifies files to transform.
+property identifies files to transform. - The

-• The use property specifies a loader to use.
+property specifies a loader to use.

 In our case, we'll use a regular expression to identify all CSS files, and we'll use installed earlier loaders.